 - A pedestrian or cyclist who caused a traffic accident

-Our New Orleans Uber and Lyft rideshare accident lawyers at Morris Bart, LCC can investigate your case to determine liability and hold the negligent parties responsible.
+Our New Orleans Uber and Lyft rideshare accident lawyers at the Morris Bart law firm can investigate your case to determine liability and hold the negligent parties responsible.

 Why Is Liability in a Rideshare Accident Complicated?

-The most important thing to recognize after a ridesharing accident is that there are insurance policies in place to protect you.
-While these policy limits can make it seem like making a financial recovery is easy, challenges can occur at any time in the claims process.
+The most important thing to remember after a ridesharing accident is that insurance policies are in place to protect you.
+While these policy limits can make it seem like financial recovery is easy, challenges can occur at any time in the claims process.

 If you were in a wreck with a rideshare vehicle, you would first need to determine if the driver was performing service-related duties.
-For example, if your rideshare operator was not transporting a passenger or on their way to pick one up, the driver’s private auto insurance policy is likely responsible for covering any accidental damages.
+For example, if your rideshare operator was not transporting a passenger or on their way to pick one up, the driver’s private auto insurance policy is likely responsible to cover any accidental damages.

 Louisiana law mandates that drivers carry auto insurance, including bodily injury liability coverage for $15,000 per person and $30,000 per accident.
 Drivers also have insurance coverage from the rideshare company.
-The confusion about liability often comes from determining whether the rideshare auto insurance is in effect, which can lead to confusion about liability.
+It is often difficult to determine whether ridesharing auto insurance is in effect, which can lead to confusion about liability.

 Understanding When Rideshare Auto Insurance Covers Your Damages

 In 2015, Louisiana legislators passed the Transportation Network Company Motor Vehicle Responsibility Law, specifically related to ridesharing services like Lyft and Uber.
-The bill fills the gaps in insurance coverage to better protect both drivers and passengers.
+The bill fills insurance coverage gaps to better protect drivers and passengers.